-Figures 17 and 18 show refinance loan denial rates for individuals in the Cleveland-Elyria MSA by race and income for 2012 and 2013 respectively.
-African Americans were denied at the highest rate both years (49.1% for 2012, 48.2% for 2013).
-In 2012, upper income African Americans were denied at a rate (44.5%) more than twice the rates of upper income Asian Americans and whites (20.5% and 21.6% respectively).
-In 2013, African Americans were denied at a rate (43.2%) more than twice that of upper income Asian Americans and whites (21.1% and 21.6% respectively).
+Figures 17 and 18 show refinance loan denial rates for individuals in the Cleveland-Elyria MSA by race and income for 2014 and 2015 respectively.
+African Americans were denied at the highest rate both years (57.6% for 2014, 57.0% for 2015).
+In 2014, upper-income African Americans were denied at a rate (49.4%) more than twice the rates of upper-income Asian Americans and whites (25.8% and 25.8% respectively).
+In 2015, upper-income African Americans were denied at a rate (50.4%) more than twice that of upper-income Asian Americans and whites (23.6% and 23.3% respectively).
+From 2014 to 2015, denial rates for Asian Americans increased over all income levels, with a slight decrease in the upper-income bracket.
+This trend continued for African Americans as denial rates increased across income levels.
+Hispanics/Latinos and whites experienced a decrease in denial rates across all income levels from 2014 to 2015.